Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Tilings with Stellate Symmetry Groups in

-Lastly, to find a presentation for a mixed Braid group it is useful to assume that the elements that can be exchanged are grouped together as in the presentation given in \cite{Manfredini1997}.
-If this is not the case, then we must conjugate all elements of the mixed braid group with a braid that maps to an element in the symmetric group realizing the appropriate partition from the one at hand.
-The ordering of the points within a part in the partition is arbitrary.
+This section is dedicated to the explicit construction of tilings of $\mathbb{H}^2$ that are commensurate with the candidate TPMS, the gyroid, primitive, and diamond surfaces.
+Using the computer programming language GAP and in particular the Knuth-Bendix package KBMAG~\cite{kbmag}, we have successfully implemented the results of the previous sections for general semi-pure MCGs for stellate orbifolds to produce a list of MCG elements ordered by word length from a presentation of the MCG.
+Together with how the generators of the MCG act on the generators of the symmetry group as derived in section~\ref{sec:conciso}, we produce a list of sets of generators of the symmetry group in $\Iso(\mathbb{H}^2)$, starting from a chosen starting set of generators.
+Then, from the placements of generators, we produced hyperbolic tilings from decorations of the corresponding orbifold derived from D-symbols encoding their equivariant equivalence class.
+The sequence of pictures of tilings were produced using MATLAB and are part of an exhaustive enumeration of isotopy classes of tilings with a given compatible symmetry group.
+We concentrate on the most challenging cases to highlight the approach.
+Every tiling presented here is drawn on the hyperbolic plane and is commensurate with the genus-$3$ hyperbolic surface $S$ obtained by identifying opposite edges of the dodecagon illustrated in figures~\ref{fig:tiling3232a} and \ref{fig:disksurface}(b).

-Using the computer programming language GAP and in particular the Knuth-Bendix package, we have implemented these results to yield a list of MCG elements ordered by word length from a presentation of the MCG.
-We present here a sequence of pictures of tilings that were produced using MATLAB and are part of an exhaustive enumeration of isotopy classes of tilings.
-We concentrate on the most challenging cases and highlight some of the subtleties one encounters on the way.
+One of the biggest challenges in working with the semi-algorithms provided in KBMAG is that sometimes small changes in parameters can lead to very different results~\cite{kbmag,Holt2017}.
+For the full MCG of the genus $3$ surface, there is a presentation known as the Gervais presentation~\cite{GERVAIS2001}, appealing for applications because its generators are symmetric and supported in small subsurfaces.
+Unfortunately, we did not succeed in choosing a set of parameters for KBMAG to solve the word problem with this presentation.
+Nevertheless, keeping in mind that for an unambiguous enumeration it is sometimes necessary to enumerate cosets of the MCG w.r.t.\ finite groups, the Knuth-Bendix package seems like the most comprehensive option available to date.